atif5/brainfuCk/README.md

 # brainfuCk
-a brainfuck interpreter written in C
+a brainfuck interpreter written in C along with an Ook to bf compiler :banana:.
+It compiles _ahead of time_.